-We meet at All Saints Church at 9am for a service called 'Stations of the Cross', a sort of walking meditation which retraces Jesus' trial and execution with reflections written by Jungian therapist and Anglican priest George Trippe.
-(Note: At the time of writing the weather for Good Friday looks like rain with the chance of thunderstorms.
-If we are unable to hold the outdoors Stations of the Cross service, we will hold a service of Adoration of the Cross inside the church.)
+We meet at All Saints Church at 9am for a service called 'Stations of the Cross', a sort of walking meditation which retraces Jesus' trial and execution with reflections based on the scriptural account of Jesus' trial and death.
+(Note: If we are unable to hold the outdoors Stations of the Cross service, we will hold a service of Adoration of the Cross inside the church.)

 Between 12noon and 3pm there will be a quiet time of meditation at St Mary's Church with music and brief reflections on the seven last words of Christ.
 You are welcome to drop in any time.
 Fr Evan will also be available for spiritual direction or the sacrament of reconciliation.

 6.00am All Saints

 10 am St Mary's